-The Sub-Fund is actively managed and will seek to outperform the Benchmark over the long-term.
-The Benchmark consists of multi-currency treasury, government-related, corporate and securitised fixed-rate bonds from developed and emerging markets issuers ("Benchmark Securities").
-The constituents of the Benchmark and geographical exposure of Benchmark Securities may be subject to change over time.
-Further details on the Benchmark, including its components and performance, are available at https://www.bloomberg.com/professional/product/indices/bloomberg-fixed-income-indices/#/.
+The Sub-Fund will seek to outperform the Benchmark over the long-term.
+The Benchmark consists of investment grade, fixed rate debt securities of varying maturity issued by issuers globally ("Benchmark Securities").
+As at the date of this Supplement, the Benchmark comprises 3,346 fixed income securities.
+The constituents and this list of countries may be subject to change over time.
+The Benchmark is comprised of fixed income securities from issuers which mainly operate within the industrial, financials and utilities sectors.
+Further details on the Benchmark, including its components and performance, are available at https://assets.bbhub.io/professional/sites/27/Fixed-Income-Index-Methodology.pdf.
 The Benchmark has been included as a point of reference against which the performance of the Sub-Fund may be measured.
-The majority of issuers in the Sub- Fund are likely to be represented in the Benchmark because the Investment Manager uses it as a basis for portfolio construction, but the Investment Manager has some discretion to deviate from the Benchmark's composition and risk characteristics within indicative risk parameters, such as duration.
-The Sub-Fund will resemble the composition and risk characteristics of its Benchmark; however, the Investment Manager's discretion may result in performance that differs from the Benchmark.
+The Sub-Fund will bear a close resemblance to its Benchmark.

-For the avoidance of doubt, investors should note that the Sub-Fund will not seek to track the performance of or replicate the Benchmark, rather the Sub-Fund will hold a portfolio of debt securities (which may include but will not be limited to Benchmark Securities) which are actively selected and managed with the aim of delivering an investment performance which exceeds that of the Benchmark over the long-term.
+For the avoidance of doubt, investors should note that the Sub-Fund will not seek to track the performance of or replicate the Benchmark, rather the Sub-Fund will hold a portfolio of fixed income securities (which may include but will not be limited to Benchmark Securities) which are actively selected and managed with the aim of delivering an investment performance which exceeds that of the Benchmark over the long-term.
+In order to seek to achieve this, the Investment Manager may overweight the securities which it considers to have the highest potential to outperform the Benchmark and underweight or not invest at all in securities which the Investment Manager considers may underperform based on fundamental or relative value analysis.